robnolen/aws-security-workshops/threat-detection/docs/02-attack-simulation.md

 ## Threat Detection and Remediation Presentation

----
+Below is a diagram of the setup after the module 2 CloudFormation stack is created.

-Below is a diagram of the setup after the module 2 CloudFormation stack is created:
+> If you're doing this workshop outside of an AWS sponsored event then you can proceed to Module 3.
+Please not it will take at least **15 minutes** after the CloudFormation template has completed before you start seeing findings.

 ![Module 2 Diagram](../images/02-diagram-module2-3.png)